SmartTensors/NMFk.jl/Readme.md

 Julia uses git for package management.

-Julia uses git and curl to install packages.
+Julia uses git and curl to install the necessary packages.

 It is important to set proxies if needed: